tristanlukens/dots/.config/alacritty/README.md

 My alacritty config.
 Basically made it look like how my iTerm config looked.

 The only theme I've got installed is [on GitHub](https://github.com/alacritty/alacritty-theme/blob/master/themes/gruvbox_dark.yaml).

-## Todo

-- actually perfect window placement :p
+I did somehow port it to toml.